vpisarev/ficus/doc/ficustut.md

 `File` module in the standard library replicates all the functionality of the standard C's `stdio.h`.
 Without explaining it deeply, here is the list of useful functions and methods:

 * `File.open(filename, mode): File.t` — opens the file in requested mode, replication of `fopen` function from `C`.
 Throws `FileOpenError` exception if the file is not found or cannot be opened.
-Otherwise, the function returns an instance of class `File.t`, which methods are listed below (assuming that the class instance is called `file`):
+Otherwise, the function returns an instance of class `File.t`, which methods are listed below (assuming that the class instance is called `file`)
 * `file.eof(): bool` — `true` if we reached the end of file
 * `file.close(): void` — closes the file.
 It's safe to close file twice, the second call will be ignored.
 BTW, the file is closed automatically in the destructor.
 * `file.seek(pos, origin): void` — changes the position of the file to the specified one. `whence` is one of `SEEK_SET`, `SEEK_CURR` or `SEEK_END`.